 A Carbon Tax Can Be Made Progressive With Appropriate Revenue Return

-The upward distribution of carbon tax burdens creates an opportunity for progressive tax-shifting: transferring a portion of the tax burden from regressive taxes such as the payroll tax (at the federal level), and the sales tax (at the state level) onto carbon emissions instead.
-Advocating a carbon tax shift, Al Gore has urged, “Tax what we burn, not what we earn.”
+The upward distribution of carbon tax burdens creates an opportunity for progressive tax-shifting: transferring a portion of the tax burden from regressive taxes such as the payroll tax (at the federal level) or sales taxes (at the state level) onto carbon emissions instead.
+Advocating a carbon tax shift, Al Gore has long urged, “Tax what we burn, not what we earn.”
 This approach could have a net progressive effect, i.e., shifting taxes away from payroll and/or sales taxes and onto carbon pollution could raise, not lower, the after-tax incomes of a majority of below-median-income households.

 In addition to this potential progressive effect of tax shifting, a number of economists, [including Gilbert Metcalf & David Weisbach, Alan Viard, Robert Shapiro… ] have suggested that use of revenue to reduce other taxes would improve the overall efficiency of the economy, for example, by removing burdens on work.
 In October 2007, the Brookings Institution published a A Proposal for a U.S. Carbon Tax Swap — An Equitable Tax Reform to Address Global Climate Change by Tufts University economics professor Gilbert E. Metcalf, describing a national carbon tax paired with an income tax credit for payroll taxes paid.
-Metcalf assesses the impact of a tax of $15 per metric ton of carbon dioxide and five major greenhouse gases.
+Metcalf assessed the impact of a tax of $15 per metric ton of carbon dioxide and five major greenhouse gases.
 Revenues would be used to credit payroll tax paid on the first $3,660 of earnings per worker.
-Metcalf show that tax swap is both revenue-neutral and distributionally neutral.
+Metcalf showed that such a tax swap would be both revenue-neutral and distributionally-neutral.
 (Harvard professor and former Bush Administration economist Gregory Mankiw mentioned the Metcalf paper in a Sept.
 2007 New York Times op-ed, discussed on our blog.)